 An alumnus of Texas Tech University, Mr. Cory Powell cofounded The Lauro Cavazos & Ophelia Powell-Malone Mentoring Program, (Mentor Tech) in 2002.
 Since that time the San Antonio native has diligently worked to ensure that the program continues to provide mentors and protégés with support, opportunities, and relevant resources.
-Cory is very active in numerous community organizations including the Boards of Directors for Lubbock Chamber of Commerce, and the Volunteer Center of Lubbock.
-Additionally, he served on the Board of the Directors for the United Way, the American Diabetes Association, and the African American Leadership Forum, amongst others.
+Cory is very active in numerous community organizations.
+He currently serves as the Chairman of the Lubbock Chamber of Commerce Board of Directors and also is also serves on the Governing Board for Early Head Start.
+Previously, Cory served on the Board of the Directors for the United Way, the Volunteer Center of Lubbock the American Diabetes Association, and the African American Leadership Forum, amongst others.
+An advocate for students, he is the Campus Advisor for the Visions of Light Gospel Choir, the Mentor Tech Student Association, and the Texas Tech United Way student organization.
+He is the recipient of a myriad of awards, including the 2015 Top Techsan Award.
+Additionally, he was selected as one of Lubbock's "20 under 40" by the Young Professionals of Greater Lubbock in 2009.
+In 2012, Cory co-authored a chapter on Mentor Tech in the published book, "Dimensions of Mentoring: A Continuum of Practice from Beginning Teachers to Teacher Leaders".

 An advocate for students, he currently serves as the campus advisor for the Visions of Light Gospel Choir, the Mentor Tech Student Association and the Texas Tech United Way student organization.
 He is the recipient of a myriad of awards, including the 2015 Top Techsan Award.
 Additionally, he was selected as one of Lubbock's "20 under 40" by the Young Professionals of Greater Lubbock in 2009.
 In 2012, Cory co-authored a chapter on Mentor Tech in the published book, "Dimensions of Mentoring: A Continuum of Practice from Beginning Teachers to Teacher Leaders".